 2. Consider your curb appeal

 Choosing the right paint colour isn’t always easy, with plenty of “umming” and “arring” .
 Consider how you want your home to look from the street.
 Do you want it to sit prominently, as a grand residence visible from the road, or perhaps you prefer a quiet achiever, which blends into its surroundings?
 For something bold, consider darker shades to really draw the eye.
-However if you’re after something a little softer, pale hues will work best here.
+However, if you’re after something a little softer, pale hues will work best here.

 3. Don’t just stick to the building

 Heritage homes usually come with charming fences, driveways, eaves and balconies.
 Instead of having these the same colour as everything else, consider making them a feature.
-Try using feature colours which still work with your colour palette, yet are a few shades lighter, or darker than what’s on the walls.
+Try using feature colours that still work with your colour palette, yet are a few shades lighter, or darker than what’s on the walls.
 This is where it really pays to have a professional consultant guide you in your choices.
 Colour consultants can assist in determining which features should shine, and which should be subtly hidden away.

 4. Take a look at the rest of the street

 Some people love having their house as the only home in bright pink, on a street of neutrals.
 And depending on your style, you may be able to get away with this.
-However, if your priority is to present a beautiful property which looks at home in its surroundings, consider what your neighbours are doing.
+However, if your priority is to present a beautiful property that looks at home in its surroundings, consider what your neighbours are doing.
 We see many charming streets with one heritage house after the next.
 Take a look at what others have done and take note of what works and what doesn’t.
 We don’t recommend painting your entire home the same shade of grey as each of your neighbours, what we do recommend is using visual cues from fellow home owners to ensure it looks its best.

 If you would like more information about how to enhance the look of your heritage home, call Summit Coatings on 02 9973 3131, contact us through our website.
-We offer colour consultancy as part of our services to make your project easier and developed the below colour trends guide to you started on choosing the right paint colour for your home today.
+We offer colour consultancy as part of our services to make your project easier and developed the below colour trends guide to you started choosing the right paint colour for your home today.